Terms and conditions

 This two-hour workshop will consider whether there is any way pharmaceutical companies can work effectively in social media given the restrictions of compliance and the chaos of digital interactions in the wild.

-Three expert speakers will give their perspective with ample opportunity for debate and audience participation.
+Four industry speakers will give their perspective with ample opportunity for debate and audience participation.
 The meeting will conclude with an interactive panel discussion with audience members.

 Welcome and introduction

-Chair: Dr Nick BroughtonNick will set out the aims of the event and introduce the three speakers.
+Chair: Dr Nick BroughtonNick will set out the aims of the event and introduce the three other speakers.

-Alex Butler, Co-founder Foundry Read Bio
+Alex Butler, Co-founder Foundry3 Read Bio

 Given that medicines cannot be promoted to the public and that the penalties for doing so make everyone risk averse, what is the point of pharmaceutical companies attempting to engage in social media?

-Mark Toms, Chief Scientific Officer, Novartis UK Read Bio
+Dr Mark Toms, Chief Scientific Officer, Novartis UK Read Bio

 Mark will consider the ethical and compliance challenges of working as a large pharmaceutical company in social media, shedding light on why there is nervousness amongst those whose signatures are required to make things happen.

-Mark will explore the compliance obligations of pharmaceutical companies and propose that they are not as restrictive as they are sometimes interpreted to be.
+Mark will explore the compliance obligations of pharmaceutical companies and propose that they are not as restrictive as they are frequently interpreted to be.
 He will illustrate his argument with best practice examples and challenge commercial and compliance functions to make things happen.

 Summary and conclusions